Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 There may be used book stores in your area where you can acquire audio books and then trade them on a swapa site as mentioned in the previous post.

 We are contemplating purchasing a MP3 Player.
 At the present time, we are borrowing audio books on CDs from the local library.
 It is not always convenient to go to the library due to their closing hours.
 We can download audio books from the library's web site.
 I am not computer literate and don't quite understand how this works.
 So I thought a MP3 player would be a good idea to buy, but am not sure on what to purchase.
-We only have interest in using the MP3 player for audio books.
-I understand that more GBs allows more information to be stored on the MP3 player.
-Would 8 GBs be sufficient to have?
-The 16 GBs model seems a little pricey for us at the moment.
-Any help would be appreciated.

 I would suggest getting a "nook" or "kindle."
 I'm sure most library's are compatible with them nowadays.
 You can probably do auto on it, and you can read the "book" electronically.